edulify/play-hikaricp.edulify.com/README.md

 ## Contributors

 You can see a full list of contributors [here](https://github.com/edulify/play-hikaricp.edulify.com/graphs/contributors).
+Thank you very much to all the people that helps us to maintain and evolve this plugin.

 ## Inspirations and Alternatives